petezh/peterzhang.me/_notes/cs61c.md

 Hardware translates virtual addresses into physical addresses, establishes protection and privileges, and enables traps and interrupts.

+• The OS is considered more trusted than the user level.
+• The user can request the OS to do certain operations through syscalls.
+• The OS is usually trusted.
+• The OS uses the same virtual memory space as the user does.
+• The OS has access to the same physical memory space as the user does.
+• It can be responsible for VA to PA translation.

 ## Traps and Interrupts

 Control and status registers are special registers that enforce privileges.
 An **interrupt** is caused by something external to the current progrma.
 An **exception** is caused by something during the execution of a program.
 A **trap** is the act of servicing an interrupt or exception.